sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 The algorithm implemented by :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` is described in the :ref:`documentation <exploring-continued-fractions.fast-algorithms>`.

-For rational numbers :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` will produce exactly the same results as the constructor for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, but with the benefit of allowing the user to specify an exact sequence of elements, if it is known, or an arbitrary sequence of elements for :ref:`approximations <exploring-continued-fractions.rational-approximation>`.
+For rational numbers :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` will produce exactly the same results as the constructor for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, but with the benefit of allowing the user to specify an exact sequence of elements, if it is known, or an arbitrary sequence of elements for :ref:`approximations <exploring-continued-fractions.rational-approximation>` or experimental computations.

 .. _creating-continued-fractions.rational-operations: